 See the 9cm page for pictures.

-John G4BAO has sucessfully combined 2 of these amplifiers using cut down parts from the original amplifier combiner / filter.
+John G4BAO has sucessfully combined 2 of the Ionica amplifiers using cut down parts from the original amplifier combiner / filter.

 See his project here

-Note that the sense and voltage lines should be connected with wire.
-The pull
+that the sense and voltage lines should be connected with wire.
+The

-up resistors shown in the diagram are probably to ensure the supply goes low
+pull up resistors shown in the diagram are probably to ensure the

-Whatever you do make sure the +10V is never applied without the -12V present !
-The full implementation of interlocks as designed will protect the amp, but without the +12V rail they do not operate.
+Whatever you do, make sure the +10V is never applied without the -12V present !
+The full implementation of interlocks as designed with the nemic Lambda modules will protect the amp.
+Note that without the +12V rail, the bias control does not operate.

 Modified Bias cct as originally tested